Model formulas

 - How dense the cells grow (cell density, g/L)

-A $1/L medium costs $60/kg meat at 50 g/L density × 3 turnover, but only $15/kg meat at 200 g/L × 1 turnover.
+A $1/L medium costs $60/kg meat at 50 g/L density × 3 multiplier, but only $15/kg meat at 200 g/L × 1 multiplier.
 The $/L is the input; $/kg is the output.

 Media Cost per kg at Different Cell Densities